Directed Graph Symmetrization

 In general, a large number of these graph-theoretic problems are well studied and understood in the context of undirected graphs, but less so in the context of directed graphs.
 These problems rely on algebraic and spectral graph theory that has been derived for undirected graphs, but cannot be immediately applied to directed graphs due to the loss of symmetry in the Laplacian matrix.
 This research project focuses on developing a way to symmetrize a directed Laplacian matrix, while preserving a notion of distance between nodes in the graph.
 The preservation of this graph property makes it possible to apply algebraic and spectral graph tools to the symmetrized graph and meaningfully interpret the results in the context of the original directed graph.
 Applications include graph clustering & partitioning, vertex sparsification, and signal processing on graphs.

-A paper on this work is under review, a draft can be viewed on arXiv.
+A paper on this work has been accepted to appear in SIAM Journal on Matrix Analysis and Applications and can also be viewed on arXiv.

 Humanitarian Operations Research